ConsoleMe

 How to get started

 Documentation improvements are one of the easiest ways to help out.
 We can always make our documentation more thorough, intuitive, and accessible, and the best way to do that is for people like you to read through the docs (and try things out, if you want).
-You don't even need to know how to use Git to help with this -- it's as easy as opening an issue.
+You don't even need to know how to use Git to help with this -- it's as easy as .

 Join the conversation